 Senior School

 The Year 10 program at Balwyn High School is fully electivised and aligned with the Victorian Curriculum.
-Students are able to select a core elective within their study of the five compulsory subjects (English, Mathematics, Humanities, Science and Health & Physical Education).
-In addition to that, Year 10 students will select two elective subjects per semester.
+Students select a core elective within their study of the five compulsory subjects (English, Mathematics, Humanities, Science and Health & Physical Education) and two elective subjects per semester.

 Co-curricular and wellbeing programs, including the tutorial program and Work Experience, remain an important part of the students’ school life.
 These programs focus on areas such as mental health, resilience, study routines, future pathways and preparation for VCE.